singe/zwjstego/browser/README.md

-Chrome browser plugin to highlight and show hidden content encoded in zero-width joiners.
+Chrome browser plugin to highlight and show hidden content encoded in unicode variant selectors.

 Characters with embedded messages will be highlighted with a red square: